Healthdirect Free Australian health advice you can count on.

 What is Turner syndrome?

-Turner syndrome is a genetic disorder affecting some females.
+Turner syndrome is a genetic disorder that affects females.
 It might cause problems with hearing, vision and fertility.
 It does not usually affect intellectual ability.
 Treatment with hormones can help manage some of the problems.

-Turner syndrome affects about 1 in every 2,500 females born each year.
+Turner syndrome is caused by a genetic abnormality in one of the 2 sex chromosomes.
+It affects about 1 in every 2000 females born each year.
 It is also known as 45X, monosomy X and Ullrich-Turner syndrome.
-It does not affect people assigned male at birth.

 What are the symptoms of Turner syndrome?